ehjjjj/h8/README.md

 # HW10 grading policy

-`- If you did not submit a functional makefile (produce executable "output file" with name `pe10\`), you will lose 15% of your grade.` <br>
+`- If you did not submit a functional makefile (produce executable "output file" called pe10), you will lose 15% of your grade.` <br>
 `- If you did not submit main.c, you will get zero` <br>
-`- If you did not use the proper flags (i.e forgetting to use -Werror) while compiling may lead to compile error.
+`- If you did not use the proper flags (i.e forgetting to use -Werror -Wvla) while compiling may lead to compile error.
 Regrade is not possible for such cases`
-`- If you print new line in josephus() not in print as mentioned in the instruction this will lead to extra line for each print, you may lose points because of it`
+`- If you print a new line in josephus() not in print as mentioned in the instruction this will lead to extra line for each print, you may lose points because of it`

 ## print() function (10 points)
 - To test your function we compiled your code with -DJOSEPHUS flag.
 Your print() function with our josephus() solution in pe10.obj2.</br>